 - The utility shall have the right to issue the RFPs if the commission does not direct the utility to do otherwise within thirty (30) days after the commission receives the proposed RFPs and the Independent Observer’s comments and recommendations.

-- On April 6, 2018, the commission established the Performance Incentive Mechanisms (PIMs) applicable to procurement in Phase 1 of the Hawaiian Electric Companies’ Final Variable Request for Proposals (Order No. 35405)
+- On April 6, 2018, the PUC established the Performance Incentive Mechanisms (PIMs) applicable to procurement in Phase 1 of the Hawaiian Electric Companies’ Final Variable Request for Proposals (Order No. 35405)

-- In September 2018, additional shared-savings performance incentive mechanisms were approved up to cap of $3,000,000, applicable to power purchase agreements (PPAs) beyond the Base PPAs that Hawaiian Electric Companies submit to the commission by March 31, 2019 (Order No. 35664).
+- In September 2018, additional shared-savings performance incentive mechanisms were approved up to a cap of $3,000,000, applicable to power purchase agreements (PPAs) beyond the Base PPAs that Hawaiian Electric Companies submit to the PUC by March 31, 2019 (Order No. 35664).

 - Related: in March, 2019, six solar-plus-storage projects were approved on three islands (power purchase agreements filed in Docket Numbers 2018-0430, 2018-0431, 2018-0432, 2018-0434, 2018-0435, 2018-0436).